Home » Repurposed Items » Repurposed Vintage Coffee Pot Lamp

 wire vintage coffee pot lamp

 In the spirit of “keeping it real,” I wired this lamp about seven times.
 Each time I wired it, the rod was too tall.
 I took it apart, trekked out in the 100+ degrees, and cut it again.
 I seriously can’t believe how many times I put the jigsaw away, KNOWING it was right THIS time!
 You can see that lampshade in the background.
-It is/was not the best choice, but it’s really all I had.
+It wasn’t the best choice, but it’s really all I had.
 It was a yard sale find earlier this summer.

 rewiring vintage coffee pot to make a lamp